 Guidelines for Member Conduct

-Patients should be able to receive optometric care free from sexually abusive behaviours.
-Practitioners must endeavour to care for their patients in an environment of trust and openness.
+Patients are entitled to receive optometric care free from sexually abusive behaviours.
+Practitioners must endeavour to care for their patients in an environment of trust and respect.
 The College has published an advisory for members regarding how to behave with patients.
 Members are encouraged to review this advisory periodically and compare their behaviours to the guidelines set out in the advisory.

-The staff at the College of Optometrists of Ontario plays an important role in facilitating communication and resolution of patient/optometrist disputes and complaints.
-College staff may have the opportunity to support victims of sexual abuse through the reports, complaints, and disciplinary processes of the College.
-The College regularly provides training to its staff to ensure that those entrusted with this role are able to provide support and facilitate communication.
+The staff of the College of Optometrists of Ontario plays an important role in facilitating communication and resolution of patient/optometrist disputes and complaints.
+College staff and committee members may have the opportunity to support victims of sexual abuse through the reports, complaints, and disciplinary processes of the College.
+The College regularly provides training to its staff, Council, and committee members to ensure that those entrusted with this role are able to provide support and facilitate communication.

-During the 2009/2010 Council year, the PRC began expanding on existing and developing new materials to assist optometrists in meeting their patients’ needs.
-In addition to the creation of the Partnership in Vision Care, due to expanding cultural diversity of the population in Ontario, the Committee began working on a cultural competency component for the website.
-As a part of this initiative, they compiled some tips for enhancing the doctor/patient relationship across cultures.
+During the 2009/2010 Council year, the Patient Relations Committee began expanding on existing and developing new materials to assist optometrists in meeting their patients’ needs.
+In addition to the creation of the Partnership in Vision Care, due to expanding cultural diversity of the population in Ontario, the Committee worked on a cultural competency component for the website.
+As a part of this initiative, they compiled some tips for enhancing the optometrist/patient relationship across cultures.

 Provision of Information

 Individual members of the public may not be aware of what behaviours differentiate normal optometric care from sexually abusive behaviour by an optometrist.
-The following information, which is provided to optometrists to avoid allegations of sexual impropriety or abuse, is also intended to assist members of the public in identifying questionable requests or behaviours.
+The following information, which is provided to assist optometrists, is also intended to assist members of the public in identifying questionable requests or behaviours.
 Implicit in the provision of this information is the patient’s right to bring any questionable behaviour by their optometrist to the attention of the College.